Phileosopher/commonplace/addiction-centers.md

 - Church: An activity to enjoy together, but subordinate to the relationship
 - Self: Self-worth is spouse-based and highly vulnerable to spouse's attitudes and behaviors
 - Principles: Ideas that create and maintain marriage relationship
-- God: Either the originator of the spouse, or a risk to the spouse's well-being
+- God: Either the spouse's originator, or a risk to the spouse's well-being

-If your [family](people-family.md) is the center of your life:
+If your [family](people-family.md) is your life's purpose:

 - Spouse: Part of the family
 - Family: Highest priority